Blogs are the bread and butter of orthodox

 production leaves your company, and your own interest may waver when your blog doesn't

-deliver a clear payoff immediately (they rarely do).
+deliver a clear payoff immediately, which they rarely do.

 Another bad reason to launch a blog is

-blog too salesy (people only want to be sold to when they're looking to buy).
-There's
+will make your blog too salesy (people only want to be sold to when they're looking to

-than once out of every four articles on a particular topic, as you'll risk undermining
+frequently than once out of every four articles on a particular topic, as this risks

-any subscribership and/or followership you hope to gain from the blog if you do.
+undermining the subscribership and/or followership you hope to gain from your blog.

 Don't rely strictly on search queries/traffic to determine what to blog about.
 While you